Microsoft-Web/HOL-MVC4DependencyInjection/HOL.md

 <a name="Ex2Task2" />
 #### Task 2 - Including a Custom Dependency Resolver and a Custom View Page Activator ####

 In the previous task, you injected a new dependency inside a view to perform a service call inside it.
-Now, you will resolve that dependency by implementing the MVC Dependency Injection Interfaces **IViewPageActivator** and **IDependencyResolver**.
-You will include in the solution an implementation of **IDependencyResolver** that will deal with service retrieval by using Unity.
-Then you will include another custom implementation of **IViewPageActivator** interface that will solve the creation of Views.
+Now, you will resolve that dependency by implementing the MVC Dependency Injection interfaces **IViewPageActivator** and **IDependencyResolver**.
+You will include in the solution an implementation of **IDependencyResolver** that will deal with the service retrieval by using Unity.
+Then, you will include another custom implementation of **IViewPageActivator** interface that will solve the creation of the views.

-> **Note:** MVC 3 implementation for Dependency Injection had simplified the interfaces for service registration. **IDependencyResolver** and **IViewPageActivator** are a part of the MVC 3 features for Dependency Injection.
+> **Note:** Since MVC 3, the implementation for Dependency Injection had simplified the interfaces to register services. **IDependencyResolver** and **IViewPageActivator** are part of MVC 3 features for Dependency Injection.
 >
 >**- IDependencyResolver** interface replaces the previous IMvcServiceLocator.
 Implementers of IDependencyResolver must return an instance of the service or a service collection.
 >